OctopusDeploy/blog/blog/2023-08/benefits-isolated-tenanted-infrastructure/basic-template.md

 However, the inverse is true with isolated tenanted infrastructure.
 Applications that can only run on Virtual Machines will “bursty” resource use.
 A lot of time, the VM will be idle, consuming minimal resources.
 As such, they will incur higher cloud bills than those that run on platforms that allow sharing of resources with the required isolation.
 For example, container platforms such as ACS, ECS, Kubernetes, PaaS platforms such as Azure Web Apps, Lambdas, and Functions, or Azure’s Elastic database pools.

-That said, the additional cloud bills will likely be significantly cheaper than the people-hours to manage code complexity found in the shared application and database model.
+That said, the cloud bills will likely be cheaper than the people-hours to manage code complexity found in the shared application and database model.

 ## Conclusion